xabikos/powerdiary-technical-test/README.md

 add support pagination and most likely some filtering when fetching the data otherwise we will end up fetching way too much data that it would be hard for the user to navigate around.

+Building and executing the application in release mode, ready for production has not been implemented.

 ## Executing locally

 To be able to execute the application and the tests locally you need to have install dotnet 8 and node js, preferably the latest version.